SanderMertens/flecs/Manual.md

 Empty columns have no data, and as such should not be accessed as owned or shared columns.
 Instead, the system should only attempt to obtain the handle to the component or component type.

-##### CONTAINER source
+##### PARENT source
-The `CONTAINER` source allows a system to select a component from the entity that contains the currently iterated over entity.
-An example of the `CONTAINER` modifier is:
+The `PARENT` source allows a system to select a component from the entity that contains the currently iterated over entity.
+An example of the `PARENT` modifier is:

 ```
-CONTAINER.Position, Position, Velocity
+PARENT.Position, Position, Velocity
 ```

 This will match all entities that have `Position, Velocity`, _and_ that have a container (parent) entity that has the `Position` component.
 This facilitates building systems that must traverse entities in a hierarchical manner.

-`CONTAINER` columns can be accessed the same way as `SHARED` columns.
+`PARENT` columns can be accessed the same way as `SHARED` columns.

 ##### CASCADE source
-The `CASCADE` source is similar to an _optional_ `CONTAINER` column, but in addition it ensures that entities are iterated over in the order of the container hierarchy.
+The `CASCADE` source is similar to an _optional_ `PARENT` column, but in addition it ensures that entities are iterated over in the order of the container hierarchy.

 For a hierarchy like this: